 Should I buy a Windows PC or a Mac?
 Both platforms are fully supported at Lehigh for student use.
 To help student decide which is the appropriate choice the STARS Team has a PC vs Mac document that lists the pros and cons of each platform.

 Can I use a Chromebook at Lehigh?
-Chromebooks are not suitable to use are your only computing device.
-While a chromebook can be used for some coursework there are several Lehigh services critical to student academic work that will not work on these devices.
+Chromebooks are not suitable to use as your only computing device.
+While a Chromebook can be used for some coursework there are several Lehigh services critical to student academic work that will not work on these devices.
 All students should plan to bring either a Windows or Mac computer with them.

 Is discounted pricing available from Apple, Dell and Lenovo?
 Yes, all 3 recommended vendors provide discounted pricing to Lehigh students.
 Use the links below to access the individual vendor purchasing pages.